 This comes in a pack of 25 cloth wipes as well.
 But the cloth wipes are made of cotton flannel, a more delicate cotton fabric and they’re bigger at 21x21cm.

 Despite them being thinner, they can still be washed up to 60°C.

-I agree with Cheeky Wipes’ suggestion that these best suited for cleaning hands and faces, or as an adult intimate wipes rather than for baby poo.
+I agree with Cheeky Wipes’ suggestion that these are best suited for cleaning hands and faces, or as adult intimate wipes rather than for baby poo.

 I have a set of these cotton flannel wipes and I use them as a washcloth for both kids and adults, and also as hankies for kids.
 They’re really very soft, so they won’t irritate the skin.

 This comes in a pack of 15 cloth wipes that are 8×8 inches (20x20cm) and made of 100% cotton flannel.